DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/TransferSurveyStandards/TSS-Transfer-Point-Description-Keys.md

 Transfer Survey Standards provides a unified data editing interface, allowing you to review and modify Point Description Key (PDK) data directly in the UI before transferring it to your target file.

-Key editing capabilities include:
-- **Direct In-UI Editing** – Make changes to PDK data directly within the interface, with immediate feedback and visual confirmation.
-- **Organized Data Display** – View all imported PDK data in a structured, searchable, and filterable table for easy navigation and efficient editing.
-- **Bulk Modifications** – Select and edit multiple items at once to ensure consistent updates and save time.
-- **Pre-transfer Validation** – Validate your changes with built-in rules and error detection to ensure data integrity and quality before applying to the target file.
-- **Customization** – Add, remove, or reorganize columns and fields to match your workflow and project requirements.

 > **GIF Placeholder:** Show unified data editing and validation interface

-### Bulk Modifications

-#### Bulk Editing

-Edit multiple Point Description Keys at once for efficient updates:

-- **Multi-selection** – Select several items to edit together
-- **Bulk Modifications** – Apply changes to all selected items in one action
-- **Consistent Updates** – Ensure uniform changes across multiple keys
-- **Workflow**:
-    1. Select multiple items for editing
-    2. Edit on one and will modify in all the selected items
-    3. Import and verify that changes were applied correctly and

-> **GIF Placeholder:** Show batch editing workflow

 ## Export to Excel